motusdao/HNFTs-EIP/README.md

     /// @notice Mints a new HNFT with encrypted metadata and initial traits.
     /// @dev Throws if `_to` is the zero address or if `_tokenId` already exists.
-    /// @param _to The recipient of the HNFT.
+    /// @param _to The recipient of the HNFT (may be an EIP-4337 account).
     /// @param _tokenId The unique identifier for the HNFT.
     /// @param _encryptedMetadata Ciphertext containing private identity data.
     /// @param _traitIds Array of trait identifiers (hashed).